DataDog/hiring-engineers/test.md

 <br>

-<h3>2.
-Use the API to create the Timeboard be executing your script through your Vagrant box.<h3>
+** 2. Use the API to create the Timeboard be executing your script through your Vagrant box.

 <br>

-Note: Installation of Python modules may be required, please see the applicable information links.
+* Note: Installation of Python modules may be required, please see the applicable information links.

 [Python Integration](https://docs.datadoghq.com/integrations/python/)